-If you are planning to buy your special lady a diamond engagement ring, then you would be well advised to learn a little bit more about what makes this the precious and sought after stone in the world.
+If you are planning to buy your special woman a diamond engagement ring, then you would be well advised to learn a little bit more about what makes this the precious and sought after stone in the world.

 Facts about diamonds which will help you to choose the prefect engagement ring as there is so much more to a diamond than meets the eye!
 Each diamond is unique; it is a creation of time and place and therefore has specific qualities that establish its value.